shapesmusic/Shapes-Basics-Draft/writing/about.md

 In this sequence:

-<a href="../lessons/13-a-tonescape-and-tensions" target="_blank">Lesson 13</a> introduces a tonescape, and recognition of the anchor, one note higher, and one note lower within the tonescape. <a href="../lessons/15-two-higher-and-lower" target="_blank">Lesson 15</a> expands to two notes higher and lower. <a href="../lessons/17-switch-to-number-names" target="_blank">Lesson 17</a> brings in octave equivalence and switches from higher/lower names to number names. <a href="../lessons/19-moods" target="_blank">Lesson 19</a> and <a href="../lessons/21-light-and-heavy-tensions" target="_blank">21</a> introduce different moods that result from the sum of tensions to the anchor. <a href="../lessons/24-moods-and-tensions-together" target="_blank">Lesson 24</a>, <a href="../lessons/25-getting-inside-of-moods" target="_blank">Lesson 25</a>, and <a href="../lessons/28-all-moods-and-tensions" target="_blank">28</a> expand to recognition of all moods and all tensions.
+<a href="../lessons/13-a-tonescape-and-tensions" target="_blank">Lesson 13</a> introduces a tonescape, and recognition of the anchor, one note higher, and one note lower within the tonescape. <a href="../lessons/15-two-higher-and-lower" target="_blank">Lesson 15</a> expands to two notes higher and lower. <a href="../lessons/17-switch-to-number-names" target="_blank">Lesson 17</a> brings in octave equivalence and switches from higher/lower names to number names. <a href="../lessons/19-moods" target="_blank">Lesson 19</a> and <a href="../lessons/21-light-and-heavy-tensions" target="_blank">21</a> introduce different moods that result from the sum of tensions to the anchor. <a href="../lessons/24-moods-and-tensions-together" target="_blank">Lesson 24</a>, <a href="../lessons/25-getting-inside-of-moods" target="_blank">25</a>, and <a href="../lessons/28-all-moods-and-tensions" target="_blank">28</a> expand to recognition of all moods and all tensions.
 And <a href="../lessons/31-independent-solfege" target="_blank">Lesson 31</a> removes the tonescape.

 <br><br>